KirilNN/vmware/README.md

 - **Dockerfile + docker-compose for development**
 - **Basic Test Suite with Tape**
 - **Coverage Report**
-- **Supports Heroku Deployment**

 ## Requirements

-* NodeJS 10.x
+* NodeJS 9 +
-* Yarn 1.x
+* Docker

 ## How to use it?

-1. Download this project as a zip.
-2. Run `yarn install`
-3. Run `npm run nodemon:start`
 4. Visit [http://localhost:8080/documentation](http://localhost:8080/documentation) to view swagger docs.
-5. Visit [http://localhost:8080/api/users](http://localhost:8080/api/users) to test the REST API.
+5. Visit [http://localhost:8080/api/](http://localhost:8080/api/) to test the REST API.
 6. Visit [http://localhost:8080/status](http://localhost:8080/status) to view the status monitor.

-OUTDATED: Now there's a CLI that currently support creating a new project from this repo: [create-typescript-api](https://github.com/BlackBoxVision/create-typescript-api)

 ## TODO

 This is not finished, there's still a lot of things to improve.
 Here you got some:

-- [X] Simple test suite - added by the help of [@jcloutz](https://github.com/jcloutz)
-- [X] Add support for test coverage - added by the help of [@jcloutz](https://github.com/jcloutz)
-- [ ] Add GraphQL support
+- [ ] Add better test coverage for both UI and API
-- [ ] Add support for Auth with JWT or Sessions
+- [ ] Remove keys in source control
-- [ ] Add support for TypeORM/Mongoose
+- [ ] Add production Docker configuration
 - [ ] Add support for Jenkins pipeline
+- [ ] Fix bugs - there are always bugs that need to be fixed

 ## Documentation